Description

 Other Media

-These are the stories in all forms--creative nonfiction, short stories, poetry, film, photography and digital art--we are curating for Fall Issue #15.
+These are the stories in all forms--creative nonfiction, short stories, poetry, film, photography and digital art--we are curating for Fall Issue #17.

 We are once again hosting a Writing Contest in our continued effort to destigmatize mental illness by raising awareness and empathy through stories in all forms.
 We will offer an award in poetry, fiction, and creative nonfiction.
-Your contest entry can use Issue #15 theme of Harmony, but you are welcome to send what you have been working on related to mental health and feel is contest ready.
+Your contest entry can use Issue #17 theme of Free, but you are welcome to send what you have been working on related to mental health and feel is contest ready.

 As always — the canvas is yours to paint with the words that ring true to you!
 Follow all Please See Me general Submission Guidelines with your contest entries.